Skip to main content

 2. Replace claims with proof

-Swap the sample details for proof you can defend.
-Use one or two short examples tied to lifting, scanning, packing, stock checks, or early starts rather than broad claims about being hard-working.
+Replace sample details with proof you can stand behind.
+Use one or two short examples related to lifting, scanning, packing, stock checks, or early starts instead of making broad claims about being hard-working.

 See what to include